Gorges de la Pierre-Lys

 How long is Gorges de la Pierre-Lys?

-Tucked away in the southern part of the country, the road through the gorges is totally paved.
-It’s called D117.
-The road is 8.2 km (5.09 miles) long, running north-south from Quillan to Saint-Martin-Lys, through the deep gorge at Pierre-Lys, with cliffs either side of the road stretching to 700 metres in height.
+The road through the gorges is entirely paved.
+It's called D117.
+The road is 8.2 km (5.09 miles) long, running north-south from Quillan to Saint-Martin-Lys, through the deep gorge at Pierre-Lys, with cliffs on either side of the road stretching to 700 meters in height.

 Is Gorges de la Pierre-Lys worth it?

-Beyond Axat the route passes through the equally dramatic Gorges de Saint-Georges and Gorges de l'Aude.
-All three offer a very good opportunity to enjoy the landscape, either from the comfort of your car - it is said to be one of the most stunning drives in France - or as a starting point for walking and cycling in the region.
-If you want to admire the scenery, don't drive: the road is much too dangerous to allow your eyes to wander.
+Beyond Axat, the route passes through the equally dramatic Gorges de Saint-Georges and Gorges de l'Aude.
+All three offer an excellent opportunity to enjoy the landscape, either from the comfort of your car—it is said to be one of the most stunning drives in France—or as a starting point for walking and cycling in the region.
+If you want to admire the scenery, don't drive; the road is much too dangerous to allow your eyes to wander.
 The gorge is accessed to the south of Quillan, a pleasant town, but with little in the way of great monuments.
-It is however well placed to explore both the Cathars castles to the east and the dramatic gorges to the south.
-The best time of day to drive is at sunset, when the rocks become an event deeper shade of red, casting sharp, jagged shadows over the landscape.
+It is, however, well-placed to explore both the Cathars castles to the east and the dramatic gorges to the south.
+The best time of day to drive is at sunset, when the rocks become an even deeper shade of red, casting sharp, jagged shadows over the landscape.